 Take scrubbing is not supported to align with audio recorded within Motive.
 If you would like the audio to be closely in reference to video and motion capture data, you must play the take from the beginning.

-- 2.Select the audio input device that you would like to use.
+- 2.Select the audio input device that you want to use.

-- 1.In Motive, open a Take that includes audio data.
+- 1.In Motive, open a Take that includes audio recordings.

 - 3.Select the audio output device that you will be using.